mboussaa/dspot-usecases-output/activeeon/catalog/8.2.0/README.md

 - 93% sucessful test classes analysis.
 - 2 classes failed to be analyzed: CatalogObjectServiceTest and RestAPIAcessServiceTest.
 - If we exclude CatalogObjectServiceTest from the test suite, it takes 16.3 secondes to analyse it.
 - After analysing each class, thre are no killed mutant and no test generated.
-This is probably due to the pitest exception which occures during the build.
+This is probably due to the pitest exception which occurs during the build.

 ### Configuration